What Does the Bible Say About Misleading Others?

 10. Leviticus 19:11 – “You shall not steal; you shall not deal falsely; you shall not lie to one another.”
 This verse from Leviticus encompasses a range of dishonest practices, including misleading others through lies.

-See also What Does the Bible Say About Karma?
+See also What Does the Bible Say About Abandonment?

 These biblical passages collectively stress the importance of honesty and integrity in our interactions with others.
 They remind us that misleading others, whether through outright deception, half-truths, or false teachings, is contrary to the character of God and the principles He desires His followers to live by.